sebogh/panache/README.md

 ---
 ```

-A second derived style, that changes the template, may be defined by adding:
+A second -- derived -- style, that changes the template (`template`), may be
+defined by adding:

 ```yaml
 ---